-A lovely sweet quick bread that is loaded with applesauce and oatmeal.
-The result is a perfect fall treat.
-Serve up a slice with a smattering of vanilla honey butter as a great breakfast, tea time treat, snack or light dessert.
+Serve up a slice with a smattering of vanilla honey butter as a great breakfast, tea time treat, snack or whenever hunger strikes.

 The start of fall signals more than just a season change to me.
 Yes, the weather change is definitely welcomed.
 I’d say more so with each passing year!